bezbeseen/realestate1/production stuff/AI-GUIDE.md

 **File Management:**
 - **ALWAYS work in `/production stuff/` folder** for source files
+- **CRITICAL:** Fix issues at the SOURCE level in templates/includes, NOT in generated files
 - Use the existing template system for products and categories
 - Run build process after making changes: `node build/build.js`
 - Test changes by serving from `/generated/` folder